Observability is at a crossroads

 - 87% are actively exploring or open to alternatives to their current platform.

-- 98% say they would adopt a fully compatible option if it could ease cost and scale pressures.
+- 98% say they would adopt a fully compatible option if it could ease cost and scale pressures without disrupting existing tools or workflows.

 As one security leader explained: